firsttris/ccu-addon-mui/README.md

 1. Clone the repository: `git clone https://github.com/ccu-addon-mui.git`
 2. Navigate into the project directory: `cd ccu-addon-mui`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm start`
 5. To build the project, use: `npm run build`

 # Issues

 Want to start contributing to this project?

-Please visit our [issues page](https://github.com/your-repo-name/issues) for the latest features and issues.
+Please visit our [issues page](https://github.com/your-repo-name/issues) for the latest issues and feature requests.

 # Currently supported devices